-Overall, an O-1 Visa candidate should demonstrate some major impact on his or her field.
-USCIS has indicated in recent guidance that demonstrating 3 or more of the listed set of regulatory criteria may not be enough for approval of a petition in the O-1 Visa category.
+Overall, O-1 Visa candidates should demonstrate some major impact in their field in addition to satisfying the above.
+This is because meeting 3 or more of the above regulatory criteria may not be enough for an O-1 approval.

 O-2 Visa candidates must meet the following criteria: